Skip to main content

 • When school-year performance is at least 10 for each subject or

-• When average score on school-year performance is 13.
+• When average result on school-year performance is 13.

-If students do not meet the progression or school graduation requirements, they must repeat examination.
-These exams take place in the first ten days of September, before the start of the next school year; the students should repeat examination in the subjects on which they had got an average score lower than 10, provided that these school subjects are no more than four.
+If students do not meet the requirements of progression or school graduation, they must re-sit exams.
+The exam period is repeated on the first ten days of September, before the starting of the next school year; the students should repeat examination in the subjects on which they got an average result lower than 10, provided that these school subjects are not more than four.

-When the total average score the students had got on their annual grade is lower than 10 on more than 4 subjects, they do not repeat examination in any school subject.
-In this case they cannot progress or graduate and have to re-attend the same grade,.
+When the total grade point average is lower than 10 and the student has failed in more than 4 subjects, the student cannot progress to the next level by re-sitting exams in any school subject.
+In this case students have to repeat the same grade,.

-Grade A and grade B students failing on the repeat examinations, do not progress to the next grade and have to re-attend the same grade.
+Grade A and grade B students failing once again in September examinations, do not progress to the next grade and have to re-attend the same grade.

 Grade C students who fail to progress cannot graduate and have to re-attend the same grade.

-The average score required for the progression (grades A and B) or graduation (grade C) of students with disabilities and special educational needs is less than the ordinary score: at least 12.
+The average result required for progression (grades A and B) or graduation (grade C) of students with disabilities and special educational needs is less than the mainstream class general point average and the minimum GPA should be at least 12.

 Sufficient attendance

-Another necessary prerequisite for the progression or the graduation of pupils in all grades of gymnasio (lower secondary school) is their adequate attendance during the relevant school year (ministerial decision 79942/ΓΔ4/21-5-2019).
+Another necessary prerequisite for the progression or graduation of students in all grades of lower secondary school is adequate attendance during the relevant school year (ministerial decision 79942/ΓΔ4/21-5-2019).

 Attendance is characterized as adequate or inadequate, based on the total number of absences.
-Absences are enumerated one per teaching hour and must not exceed 114 per school year (with some exceptions).
+Absences are registered per teaching hour and must not exceed the 114 per school year.

-In the case of music, arts and evening gymnasio, it is plus 16 absences.
-If a pupil exceeds the threshold, the pupil is required to repeat the grade, as attendance is deemed insufficient.
+In the case of music, arts and evening schools, it is plus 16 absences.
+If a student exceeds the threshold of 130 absences, the student is required to repeat the grade, as attendance is insufficient.

-Progression, graduation and reference to the special exam period of June/September or repeat of the grade depend on the applicable legislation.
+Progression, graduation and reference to the special exam period of June/September or grade repetition depend on the legislation in place.
 Parents are not involved in taking such a decision.

 Certification

-The graduation certificate includes the photograph and the personal details of the pupil and it indicates both in words and figures:
+The graduation certificate includes the photograph and the personal details of the student and it indicates both in words and figures:

-• The detailed grades per course during the school year
+• records per course during the school year

-• The general graduation degree, which may also include a fraction.
+• The leaving general point average, which may also include a fraction.

-The lower secondary education school leaving certificate is issued by the school unit the pupil graduated from.
-It is an official state document of the Ministry of Education and Religious Affairs.
-It bears the signature of the school head, as the responsible person, as well as the signatures of the school leaving certificate editor and members of the school teachers’ board, who collectively constitute the governing bodies of the relevant school unit.
+The lower secondary education schoo-lleaving certificate is issued by the school unit the pupil graduated from.
+It is an official state document of the Ministry of Education, Religious Affairs and Sports.
+It bears the signature of the school head, of the school-leaving certificate editor and members of the teachers’ board, who collectively constitute the leadership of the relevant school unit.

 Holders of a lower secondary school leaving certificate have the following options: